ciotlosm/docs-lovelace/Readme.md

 ### New to lovelace

-> This will change in 0.73.0 - Make sure to visit again

 1. Create a new file under your `config/www` folder and name it `lovelace.html`

 Content of `lovelace.html`